Key Takeaways:

 online?

 According to PayScale, a compensation research organization that compiles the most recent salary data, the average pay for biologists is $52,565.
-The highest ten percent of earners yield close to $89,000 per year, while the lowest ten percent receive less than $35,000 per year.
+The highest ten percent of earners yield close to $89,000 annually, while the lowest ten percent receive less than $35,000 annually.

 We examined three career paths for biologists to determine pay for niche categories.
 These career paths included ecologists, environmental scientists, and wildlife biologists.
 The following salaries were reported from PayScale.

-Ecologists: The average ecologist salary is $50,888.
-The top ten percent earn $76,000 per year and the bottom ten percent earn $35,000.
+Ecologists: The average ecologist’s salary is $50,888.
+The top ten percent earn $76,000 annually, and the bottom ten percent earn $35,000.
 Experience impacts pay.
 In fact, entry-level ecologists with less than one year of experience earn $41,443, while ecologists with over ten years of experience earn $61,751.

-Environmental scientists: The average environmental scientist salary is $50,943 with the top ten percent earning $76,000 and the bottom ten percent earning $38,000 per year.
+Environmental scientists: The average environmental scientist’s salary is $50,943, with the top ten percent earning $76,000 and the bottom ten percent earning $38,000 per year.
 As with ecologists, experience impacted pay.
 The more experience an individual has, the higher the salary.

-Wildlife biologists: The average wildlife biologist salary is $51,676.
-The top ten percent of earners made $79,000 per year and the lowest ten percent earned $35,000.
-Also impacted by experience, wildlife biologists with less than one year of experience earned significantly less than individuals with five or ten years of experience.
+Wildlife biologists: The average salary for wildlife biologists is $51,676.
+The top ten percent of earners made $79,000 per year, and the lowest ten percent earned $35,000.
+Experience also impacts salary; wildlife biologists with less than one year of experience earned significantly less than individuals with five or ten years of experience.

 What are the admission requirements for biology degree online programs?